lorensen/VTKExamples/src/VTKBookLaTex/ReadMe.md

 - `MakeDocument.bash` and `MakeDocument.cmd`.
 - `Clean.bash` and `Clean.cmd`.

-If figures have changes ot you want to synchronize with the test examples run `ImportFigures.py` before `MakeDocument.bash` or `MakeDocument.cmd`
+If figures have changes or you want to synchronize with the test examples run `ImportFigures.py` before `MakeDocument.bash` or `MakeDocument.cmd`

 Running `MakeDocument` will generate the PDF.